 7. The Renosterveld Reserve

 The Renosterveld Reserve is just above the Darling Primary School in the beautiful 20-hectare flower reserve.
-Travelers from all over enjoy a plethora of beautiful spring flowers and birdwatching.
+Travellers from all over enjoy a plethora of beautiful spring flowers and birdwatching.
 You may even be lucky enough to spot one of the resident red-bellied tortoises.
 You can expect to see a variety of flowers ranging from renosterbos, bellendini, kaokbos and vygies.
 Your trip to Renosterveld can include a fun walk around the reserve if you’re feeling up to it, just remember to pack your walking shoes.

 8. Ramskop Nature Reserve